aweCodeMan/docker-php/README.md

 Your app will be available on [http://localhost:8080](http://localhost:8080).

+To help you manage your database there's an adminer available on [http://localhost:8081](http://localhost:8081).

 ## Setting up your `wp_config.php` or `.env` files

 Change the `host` value for your database inside your `wp_config.php` or `.env` file, as the database is in a different container (`localhost` will not work).
 Otherwise your app will not be able to connect to the database.